Yield tokenization by APWine (now Spectra)

 The ability to maintain exposure to the growth of a base asset while also generating yield is one of the main forces currently driving lending protocols.
 Many DeFi users take out loans in order to maintain exposure to ETH but also to grow their portfolio through the high APYs provided by stablecoin pairs or other tokens (e.g. Maker).

 These were just a few of the potential applications leveraging the two-token (PT/FYT) primitive.
-APWine being a base-layer protocol creates a design space of products leveraging PTs and FYTs which can be packaged as structured products and offered via easy-to-use vaults.
+APWine (now Spectra) being a base-layer protocol creates a design space of products leveraging PTs and FYTs which can be packaged as structured products and offered via easy-to-use vaults.

 As the financial primitives become more advanced and the TVL of DeFi grows, so will the demand for yield products.
 In general, fixed-yield products are useful for more advanced DeFi strategies and serve diversification and risk mitigation.
 There are a few classes of actors who might want to benefit from these strategies: